debanga/depurr/dim-reduction1.md

 ![](https://raw.githubusercontent.com/debanga/depurr/master/images/iris-dist.png)

-Now, we have a general idea of the dataset, and we are ready to use it in our future discussions.
+Now, with a general idea about the dataset, we are ready to use it in our next discussions.

 # Principal Component Analysis